 All authors contributed to the design and/or conduct of the study.
 RG and SO (co-chief investigators), MB and CG conceived and designed the study, with input from AS, WM and JD.
 CD, SO, AS, JD, WM and RG implemented the trial.
 Statistical analyses were conducted by NR and MB, overseen by CG.
-RG, MB, CF and SO wrote the paper and all authors commented on the manuscript and approved the final version.
+RG, MB, CF, WM and SO wrote the paper and all authors commented on the manuscript and approved the final version.

 Acknowledgements